asousadias/asd_OpenMusic_patches/asd_OM_palimpsest_filter/README.md

 His operating mode is anchored on the idea of palimpsest, and its operation mode can be described as follows:  it takes two input MIDI files or "chord-seq" (a source file and a modulator file) and produces a third MIDI file according to one of two main operation modes (the Method parameter).<br>
 The first mode, keeps only the notes from the source file that are equal to the notes of the modulation file, or, in a slight variant possibility, it keeps those notes having the same pitch class.
 It is thus a resulting hybridization between spectral multiplication and the use of comb filters.<br>
 The second mode, “rounds” all notes from the source file to the nearest notes of the modulation file, or again, in a slight variant possibility, it rounds them to the near pitch class.<br>
-The 2009 version is a revised one where a Time Adjust parameter has been added to adjust the length of the two input chord sequences.<br>
+Starting from 2009 a Time Adjust parameter has been added to adjust the length of the two input chord sequences.<br>

 ### Inputs:
 - chord-seq 1.
 A chord-seq object used as source.